jyguzman/Mini-Redis-Java/README.md

 # Mini Redis

+## Description
 This is a small version of Redis implemented in Java.
 Redis is a popular in-memory database that's often used a caching mechanism.
+I undertook this project to learn more about the internals of a popular technology, especially the Redis Serializer Protocol (RESP) that Redis employs for client-server communication.

+## Commands Implemented
 In addition to PING and ECHO, this toy Redis supports the following commands:

 - SET: Set a given key to a given value.